IMG_0338.jpg

 Pre-Ride

-Check the HBC website to insure the information listed is correct, including your name and contact information, the start location and time, and the distances and descriptions
+1. Check the HBC website and emails to ensure the information listed is correct, including any contact information, the start location and time, and the distances and descriptions

-Once the route is determined, the best method to establish a cue sheet with mileage and turns information is to drive the route with a partner to obtain accurate data.
-Note the rest stops and the availability of food and water.
-If possible make two-sided copies with the map on one side and the cue sheet on the other.
-Note: With the advent of computer software, it is possible to create a route on your computer or have one of the ride coordinators assist you.
-While the accuracy of computer programs is getting better every day, it is still a very good idea to physically check the route to insure the roads are suitable for bicycle travel and there is no confusion during the ride.
-Many roads are marked differently than a mapping program may show.
+3. Once the route is determined and loaded into RidewithGPS, then a cuesheet is generated.
+This cuesheet must then be amended to show rest stops, any hazards or special instructions.
+Ride leaders are encouraged to physically check the route to ensure the roads are suitable for bicycles, there are no road closures or navigation confusions during the ride.
+Many roads are marked differently than RidewithGPS may show.
 As any of us who has lived in Tennessee for any length of time knows, a road may be called one thing on one end, but if you are coming from the other direction the street sign says something totally different.

-Download and print copies of the Ride Roster from the club website, or contact the Ride Coordinator to obtain a copy.
+4. Download and print a copy of the Ride Roster from the club website, or contact the Ride Coordinator to obtain a copy.

-At least one week before the ride, send the route sheet, street address of the start location, and a short description of the ride to the Ride Coordinator.
-This allows the Ride Coordinator to post the route sheet on the web site (so that riders can print their own copies), as well as describe the ride in the weekly Announcement e-mail.
+6. At least one week before the ride, send the route, street address of the start location, and a short description of the ride to the Ride Committee.
+This allows the Ride Committee to post the route on the web site (so that riders can download the GPS route or print their own copies of the cuesheet), as well as describe the ride in the weekly Announcement e-mail.

 Day of the Ride

-If possible, it is a good idea to carry a cellular phone on your ride for use in the event of an emergency.
+• A fully charged cellular phone to carry on the ride for use in the event of an emergency

-Check the weather report before leaving home.
-It is the Ride Leader’s responsibility to call the ride off due to unsafe conditions.
-If there is any question about safety, it is best to call off the ride before it starts.
+2. Check the weather report early.
+It is the Ride Leader’s responsibility to call the ride off due to unsafe weather conditions.
+If necessary, liaise with the Ride Committee and we can help you reach a go/no go decision.
+If there is any question about safety, it is best to call off the ride as early as possible.
+The Ride Committee can send an email cancellation and notify members through the HBC GroupMe

-Arrive early, at least 30 minutes before the start of the ride so that you can have your bike, clothes, etc prepared to ride before everyone else arrives.
+3. Arrive early, at least 30 minutes before the start of the ride so that you can have your bike, clothes, etc prepared before you need to brief the riderss.

-The last rider gets dropped or has a problem, and no one knows about it.
+• The last rider gets dropped or has a problem, and no one knows about it.
 This is your responsibility.
 Either you, or someone you have delegated, always has the last rider in sight.
+A slower, but experienced, rider might say they don’t need you to sweep them

 Post Ride